Aakash-Devadiga/Dynamic_Risk_Assessment/README.md

 5. **Process Automation:** Create a script and cron job that automatically run all previous steps at regular intervals.

 <img src="images/fullprocess.jpg" width=550 height=300>

+### The following are the Python files that are in the starter files:

+training.py, a Python script meant to train an ML model scoring.py, a Python script meant to score an ML model deployment.py, a Python script meant to deploy a trained ML model ingestion.py, a Python script meant to ingest new data diagnostics.py, a Python script meant to measure model and data diagnostics reporting.py, a Python script meant to generate reports about model metrics app.py, a Python script meant to contain API endpoints wsgi.py, a Python script to help with API deployment apicalls.py, a Python script meant to call your API endpoints fullprocess.py, a script meant to determine whether a model needs to be re-deployed, and to call all other Python scripts when needed

 ## Usage